pblack/docs/content/deployment-and-management/deploying-with-github-pages.md

 1. You can let GitHub built your Jekyll site from your `master` source branch \*
 2. You can create another branch and manually build your site there.

 \* The only caveat with option 1 is that you can only use GitHub support Jekyll plugins.
-[See the full list].
+[See the full list][2].

 ### Using method 1
 If you are using method one, then all you need to do is enable GitHub pages for your master branch which contains the source files for your Jekyll site.